Geetha63/MS-Teams-Scripts/ResetPolicies-Education domain/README.md

 1)	Install [SFB online connector](https://www.microsoft.com/en-us/download/details.aspx?id=39366)

 # Inputs
-Global admin or Skype for Business Online administrator account name and password, and then select OK.
+Global Administrator or Skype for Business Online administrator account name and password, and then select OK

 # How to run the script